 Just For Men Mustache & Beard Dye

-Just for Men is a product of Combe Co, the same company that makes Grecian Formula.
+Just for Men is a product of Combe Co, the same company that makes Grecian Formula, and it isthe best choice of our best beard dye list for a reason.
 Combe has been around nearly 70 years and has a ton of experience with men’s grooming products.
 So it’s no real surprise that their Just for Men Beard Dye 3 Pack would make this list.
 This Mustache and Beard Brush-in Color Gel is easy to use and made specifically to penetrate and color coarse facial hair.
 The formula is ammonia free and contains aloe, Vitamin E and chamomile to help protect your skin.

 Grizzly Mountain Organic & Natural Beard Dye

 Grizzly Mountain markets itself as “the original beard dye” although the ancient Egyptians might take issue with that.
 Nonetheless it’s a quality all-natural product.
 Like the Just for Men beard dye profiled above this one is designed for men with thick, coarse beards.
 The ingredients list sounds like the song list for a new age album – False Daisy, Neem Tree, Henna, Emblic and Indigo – but when combined in just the right amounts a strange kind of alchemy occurs and you end up with a great looking beard.

 For best results you’ll want to mix the dye with water and apply.
 Wait for about 30 minutes and then wash it out.
 It takes the color a couple of days to settle down, then after that it will be good to go for anywhere from 7 to 10 days.
 If you are looking to cover a lot of grey or change colors entirely you may want to use the company’s base product before applying the dye.
 Be sure to also check out our list of the best beard balm for more great items like this.